HeyHeyChicken/NOVA-Python/README.md

 ## 👋 Introduction

-**NOVA-Python** is an open-source personal assistant that you can host on your server.<br/>
+**NOVA-Python** is an open-source personal assistant that you can host on your computer.<br/>
-You can communicate with it orally or in writing, most of his skills are designed to work offline to protect your privacy.
+You can communicate with it orally, most of his skills are designed to work offline to protect your privacy.

 ## 🔧 Prerequisites